kimwalisch/primecount/doc/primecount-MPI.md

 linearly (up to 96.8% efficiency) for large input values and has been tested successfully with clusters of up to 50 nodes.

-Breaking the next world record pi(10<sup>28</sup>) would take about 6 years on the fastest shared memory server currently available (Intel Xeon, 36 CPU cores).
-Hence it has become necessary to go distributed!

 ## Build instructions (Unix-like OSes)

 First install the prerequisites: